timkendrick/timkendrick.github.io/_includes/cv.md

 - [Reflex](https://timkendrick.co.uk/reflex) (2023) – Reactive programming language and accompanying tools
 - [Skivvy](https://github.com/skivvyjs/skivvy) (2015) – Modular task runner for reusable build systems

-<br/><br/><br/>
+<br/><br/>

 ## Selected Job Roles and Responsibilities

 #### Marshall Wace (April 2020 - August 2023)

-Joined as a UI developer on a small, delivery-focused team building the company's flagship internal portfolio management suite.
+Joined as a UI developer on a fast-paced delivery-focused team building the company's flagship internal portfolio management suite.
 Soon promoted to lead UI developer, where my responsibilities were split between UI development, tooling, and DevOps/infra.
 Changes I instigated to our team hiring process improved the interview:hire ratio from roughly 10:1 to 3:1.

-Increasing focus on GraphQL API development led to a dedicated role developing streaming technologies for distributed systems, primarily leading the design and implementation for the Reflex reactive programming language (see [promo site](https://timkendrick.co.uk/reflex) for more details).
+Increasing focus on GraphQL API development led to a dedicated role developing streaming technologies for distributed systems, primarily leading the design and implementation for an in-house reactive programming language (see [promo site](https://timkendrick.co.uk/reflex) for more details).
 Use on a production system led to codebase size reduction from 15K LOC to 5K LOC.

-I wrote the compiler/interpreter/runtime/devtools in Rust, opting for an async actor-based architecture for the streaming server.
-The Reflex toolchain is highly configurable, with compiler front-ends for multiple interoperable source languages, back-end implementations for both WASM and a proprietary VM bytecode instruction set, extensible standard library, etc.
+I wrote the compiler/interpreter/devtools in Rust, including accompanying actor-based async streaming server runtime.
+The language toolchain is highly configurable, with compiler front-ends for multiple interoperable source syntaxes, back-end implementations for both WASM and a proprietary VM bytecode instruction set, extensible standard library, etc.

 #### 11:FS (March 2019 - December 2019)